How I Developed This Recipe

 - Condiments: This dish contains your typical Japanese condiments like koikuchi shoyu (dark Japanese soy sauce) and mirin for balanced savoriness and sweetness.

 - Umeboshi: Adds a nice tangy flavor to the dish.
-If you can’t buy umeboshi itself, you can use the store-bought paste instead.
+If you can’t buy real umeboshi, store-bought paste works perfectly well.
+Homemade umeboshi is often saltier than store-bought versions, so if using, I recommend omitting the salt in the sauce.

 Visual Walkthrough & Tips